-In another post, we have written a comprehensive overview of WordPress Themes.
+In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

-In this article, we show you where to browse hundreds of free and paid themes for your website.
-You will also learn about the different types of WordPress theme resources and get tips on how to ensure that you get the right themes for your needs and avoid experiencing problems like lack of customer support and poorly-coded themes.
+In this article, we will show you where you can browse hundreds of free and paid themes for your WP website.
+You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid experiencing problems like lack of support and poorly-coded themes.

-As we’ve explained in our previously-mentioned post, a WordPress theme is a special type of web design template that is used on WordPress-driven sites and designed to work specifically in WordPress.
+As explained in our previous post, a theme is a special type of web design template that is used on WordPress-driven websites and blogs and designed specifically for the WP content management system.

-Many web designers and website development firms create themes for WordPress.
-Consequently, members of the WP community have access to thousands of great themes covering an extensive range of applications.
+Many individual web designers and website design firms create themes for WordPress.
+Consequently, WordPress users can access thousands of unique themes designed to cover a wide range of purposes and needs.

-Finding Responsive Themes For WordPress: So Many Choices … Where To Begin?
+Finding WordPress Themes: So Many Choices … Where To Begin?

-If you were to open up Google and search for the following:
+Let’s say you were to fire up Google and search for something like the following:

 - best free themes for WordPress

-- best free WordPress themes for business (enter whatever your business, area of interest or blog is about)
+- best responsive WordPress themes for artists (or whatever your business, search topic or blog is about)

-Chances are that you are going to get an overwhelming amount of information to sort through in the search results.
+Chances are that you are going to get an overwhelming amount of disorganized information to sort through in the search listings.

 WordPress.com vs WordPress.org Themes

-Before we start, you should know that WordPress offers both a hosted and a self-hosted version.
-We’ll cover these differences in a separate article.
-To keep things simple, we’ll only be focusing on finding themes for the self-hosted version of WordPress (WordPress.org) in this post, as these give you more freedom, more options and more control over the design aspects of your website.
+Before we start, you should know that WordPress offers users both a hosted and a self-hosted version.
+We’ll cover these differences in a separate post.
+To keep things simple, let’s just be focusing on finding themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over your web design.

-Next, it’s important to know that typically, you’ll find both Free and Paid themes being made available.
-Free WordPress themes are normally distributed as Free Software under the terms of the GNU General Public License, or they can be licensed for use as Premium (i.e. paid) themes.
+Next, it’s important to know that typically, you’ll find both Free and Paid themes made available.
+Free themes are generally distributed as Free Software under the terms of the GNU General Public License, or they can be made available to users as Premium (paid) themes.

-There are two places where themes can be found.
-The first is in WordPress theme marketplaces and WordPress theme directories.
-The second are the commercial and independent theme developers.
+There are mostly two kinds of places where you can find themes.
+The first is in WP theme marketplaces and WordPress theme directories.
+The second are the commercial and independent theme vendors.

-WP theme marketplaces and WordPress theme directories are big aggregators of themes.
-WordPress theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors find these just like they would if they were shopping for apps on an app store or software directory.
+WP theme marketplaces and theme directories are big aggregators of themes.
+WordPress theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors search for these just like they would if they were shopping for apps on an app store or software directory.

-Commercial and independent theme development firms can also create both free and paid WordPress themes, and can vary in size, from an individual theme designer or a small team of theme developer, to large theme development companies.
+Commercial and independent WP theme vendors typically will develop both free and paid themes, and can vary in size, from an individual theme developer or a small team of theme developer, to large theme development companies.

-Many commercial or independent theme stores sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WP theme directories .
+As you will see, most commercial theme design houses sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .

-Let’s now show you where to search for the best WP themes for your website.
+Let’s now show you where to search for the best WordPress themes for your website or blog.

 WordPress.org

-The official WordPress.org theme directory is the biggest and best place to find WordPress themes for free.
+The official WordPress.org theme directory is the largest and best place to search for free WP themes.
 In fact, it’s probably the only free theme directory you should use when looking for free WP themes.
-The reason why, is because –as some free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can place your computer, digital presence and even your entire business at risk.
+The reason why, is because –as many free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and put your computer, digital presence and even your entire business at risk.

-The WP directory is not only a trustworthy and reputable place to download themes for your site, but it also uses a review team to review and ensure that each theme listed in the directory meets specific quality and security standards.
+The WP theme directory is not only a trustworthy and reputable place to download themes for your WP site, but it also uses a team of theme reviewers to review and make sure that each theme uploaded to the directory complies with certain standards of quality and security.

-To browse thousands of great-looking FREE WordPress themes from the official Themes Repository, go here:
+To browse thousands of excellent FREE WordPress themes from the official WP Themes Repository, go here:

 http://www.wordpress.org/extend/themes

-Useful Tip: You can easily browse through every theme in the WordPress theme directory and not only find what you are looking for, but also easily install and start using it directly from within your WordPress dashboard with a couple of mouse clicks.
+Useful Tip: You can easily browse through every WordPress theme in the WordPress directory and not only find a great theme for your website or blog, but also easily install and activate it directly from inside your WordPress admin panel with just a couple of mouse clicks.

-This makes it easier to find what you are looking for.
-For example, you could search for themes with predominantly blue colour design, with a two-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easier to find themes with specific features.
+For example, you could search for themes with predominantly pink color design, with a two-column layout and a full-width template, or themes that support custom menus, etc.

-Note: in an earlier post where we present an overview of WordPress themes and discuss the importance of choosing “responsive” themes, we explained how these allow your site to be viewed without problems on all devices (e.g. laptops, tablets and smartphones) …
+Note: in an earlier article where we present an overview of WordPress themes and discuss the importance of using “responsive” WordPress themes, we explained how responsive themes ensure that your theme will display correctly on all devices (e.g. the computers, smartphones and tablets used by visitors to browse your website) …

-You should use responsive themes, and the WordPress theme filtering option lets you search across its entire database of free themes …
+It’s a good idea to use responsive themes, and the WordPress theme filtering option lets you do just that …

 Pros & Cons Of Using Free WP Themes

 The obvious “pro” to using free WP themes is that it costs you nothing to download and use the theme on your site.
-Additionally, many free themes are professionally designed and come with a number of customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.
+An added plus, is that many free themes are professionally designed and come with a number of built-in customizable settings, giving you great flexibility and choice in how you configure all of its various layout elements.

-The ”cons” of using free WP themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the theme developer to provide dedicated support, especially if they are not getting paid.
-Many free themes will ask you for a donation to help cover their costs of providing support and updates, bug fixes, etc..
+The downside to using free themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide personal support, especially if they are not getting paid.
+Most freely distributed themes will ask you for a donation to help cover their costs of providing support and updates, bug fixes, etc..

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been more than a year since any updates were made, then think twice about downloading it, as the theme may have been abandoned by its developer.
+If it’s been over a year since any changes were last made, then we advise you to think carefully about using it, as the theme may have been abandoned by its developer.

-If you’re just getting started and your site is still quite new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on paid themes or even on custom web design.
-Who knows, the theme you downloaded for free could be exactly what works for your site and for your business.
+If you’re just getting started and your website is still relatively new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on a theme.
+Who knows, the free theme you’ve downloaded could be exactly what works for you and for converting your site visitors into customers.

-Now that we’ve seen how to find free themes in the WordPress theme directory and ways to filter your search for themes that meet specific requirements, let’s turn our attention to paid WP themes.
+Now that we’ve seen how to find free WP themes in the WordPress theme directory and how to narrow down your search for themes that meet specific requirements, let’s turn our attention to finding premium themes.

 Premium Themes